Andrew Wiles Building

 The collegiate system at Oxford provides excellent opportunities to socialise with other students studying a wide range of other subjects.
 The Middle Common Room (MCR) at most colleges will organise regular social events, and the small, friendly atmosphere at colleges means students make friends very quickly.
 All colleges have a Tutor for Graduates or a Senior Tutor, and your college may also assign you a college advisor who is responsible for your pastoral care.

 The department is a lively community, with many events occurring in term and outside of term.
 As well as weekly seminars and colloquia, the Mathematical Institute runs two annual lectures (the Brooke Benjamin Lecture and the Alan Tayler Lecture) and a series of public lectures.
-Underlining our commitment to professional development, Fridays@4 is a series of skills seminars for graduate students and post-docs.
-The department also hosts national and international conferences - past events include the London Mathematical Society's 150th Anniversary Women in Maths conference, the 100th European Study Group with Industry, the Young Researchers in Mathematics Conference, and the 38th Conference on Stochastic Processes and their Applications.
-Regularly hosted events include the Clay Research Conference and PROMYS Europe.
+Underlining our commitment to your professional development, Fridays@4 is a series of skills seminars for graduate students and post-docs - topics have included "Owning a successful DPhil", "Careers outside Academia", and "How to shine in an interview".
+Afterwards you can relax in the common room with snacks and drinks as Happy Hour runs on Fridays from 5pm.